-Khloé Kardashian’s Wellness Hacks for Longer-Lasting, Healthier Food
+The Healthy Food Hack Khloé Kardashian Learned from Sister Kourtney

 Watch out, Kourtney—Khloé Kardashian is coming for your crown as the reality TV family’s newest lifestyle guru.
-On Wednesday, the 33-year-old reality star posted a video on her app and website, Khloé with a K, where she divulged her life-changing hacks for fresher, longer-lasting food.
+On Wednesday, the 33-year-old reality star posted a video on her app and website, Khloé with a K, where she divulged her tricks for organizing her fridge and keeping food fresh.

-Khloé began by showing her viewers how she organizes her refrigerator.
-To ensure she’s maximizing space and her food’s freshness, Khloé places cold drinks on the top shelf where it’s generally warmest.
-Another place that Kardashian sister said typically gets warm is the door, which she uses to store condiments and other foods that “won’t go bad so easily.”
+To ensure she’s maximizing space and her food’s freshness, Khloé explained that she places cold drinks on the top shelf, where it’s generally warmest.
+Another place that she said typically gets warm is the door, which she uses to store condiments and other foods that “won’t go bad so easily.”

-The “Keeping Up with the Kardashians” star places her most perishable items, her meats, in the bottom drawers, so they stay cooler for longer.
+Khloé puts her most perishable items—meats—in the bottom drawers, so they stay cooler for longer.
 Another reasons she places meats at the bottom is so their juices don’t drip down the shelves to the rest of her food—an unsanitary no-no. “Always put your meats at the very bottom for easy clean up,” Khloé said.

-MORE: Khloé Kardashian Suggests She’s Not Pregnant, Denies Baby Bump on Instagram
+MORE: Khloé Kardashian Denies Baby Bump on Instagram

 The Good American founder also explained why she keeps her eggs in their original cartons.
 Though she used to transfer her eggs to “really pretty glass containers,” Khloé stopped that after learning that the transfer cut her eggs’ freshness significantly.
 Another hack of Khloé’s is keeping open boxes of baking powder in her refrigerator to eliminate bad odors.
 “I swear by this trick.
 I have three [baking powder boxes] in mine because I’m crazy and I have a big fridge,” Khloé said.